Like Whoa

 "Like Whoa" is a song by American pop rock duo Aly & AJ, written and recorded by the duo for their second studio album, Insomniatic.
 It is the second and final single from the album, released in 2008.
 The single release in the UK was cancelled for unknown reasons.
 It was their final single to be released before departing from Hollywood Records.
 A re-recorded version of the song was released on May 2, 2022.

 Song information and appearances

 "Like Whoa" is a song about the thrill feeling of being in a new relationship.
 The album version of the song was used in the Disney Channel Original Movie Minutemen, and can also be heard playing during High School Musical 3: Senior Year.
 The remix of the song was made digitally available on March 18, 2008, on iTunes, alongside an acoustic version and interview.
 The song is a playable track on Band Hero and The Smurfs Dance Party.

-The song is written in the key of G♯ minor with a moderate tempo of 121 beats per minute.
+The song is written in the key of A♭ major with a moderate tempo of 121 beats per minute.